td0g/BallisticChronograph/README.md

 # BallisticChronograph
 Data repository for Arduino-based Ballistic Chronograph

+## LightGateSensor
+Plans to build the sensors for the ballistic chronograph.
+The sensors are also available for purchase SOON.

 ## ballisticChronoBasic
 A very simple ballistic chronograph program.
 It reads out the speed over UART Serial to a PC.